This question originally appeared on Quora: What do recruiters look for in a resume at first glance? Answer by Ambra Benjamin, Engineering Recruiter.

 Things I wish more people would do:

 - Bring personality into the resume.
 We recruiters are staring at these missives all day long.
 Throw a joke in there somewhere for goodness’ sake.
 Very few of us are curing cancer.
 We should lighten up a bit.
 Know your industry, of course.
 An easter egg buried in a resume may not go over well if you’re in a very buttoned-up industry.
 I think it’s important to keep the work experience details as professional as possible, but trust me, there are ways to have fun with it.
 I absolutely LIVE for creatively written LinkedIn profiles.
-For example, is boss.
+For example, this guy is boss.
 I have emailed his LinkedIn profile around to dozens of friends and co-workers over the years.
 (He knows his industry.
 Probably not a good play to talk about marijuana in your LinkedIn profile if you’re gunning for Director of Communications for Bank of America.)

 - Include URLs for online footprints.
 I get it.
 We’ve overshared our way to a more private society, but if you’re looking to stand out, write some stuff on the Internet.
 Contribute to open-source repositories.
 Demonstrate some level of domain expertise/interest outside of your 9-5.